aoijs/website/src/content/docs/guides/application/commands.md

 ---
 title: Interaction Commands
-description: This guide will be covering the basics about Interaction Commands and their functionality.
-As well as everything else you might need to know.
+description: This guide covers the basics about Interaction Commands and their functionality, along with everything else you might need to know.
 id: commands
 og_image: https://raw.githubusercontent.com/aoijs/website/main/images/og/3.png
 sidebar: